 - Payroll Services: Using ACH in accounting to manage payroll via direct deposit is one of the easiest ways to simplify your business bookkeeping.

-- Tax Payments: Individual taxpayers who make electronic payments are using ACH payment processing.
+- Tax Payments: Individual taxpayers who make electronic tax payments are using ACH payment processing.
 In business, you can use ACH in accounting to help you make state and federal tax payments easily — and on time.

 - Loan Payments: ACH payments are one of the easiest ways to handle business loan repayment.